 Northvolt discontinues production at its main plant in Sweden

-Bankruptcy trustee Mikael Kubu has now announced that although the search for a buyer for the production plant, known as Northvolt Ett, is progressing, it is currently not foreseeable that a buyer could actually take over production in the near future.
-For this reason, production, which has continued with the support of a single existing customer – Scania – is now to be gradually reduced and discontinued by June 30, 2025.
+Bankruptcy trustee Mikael Kubu says that although the search for a buyer for the production plant, known as Northvolt Ett, is progressing, it is currently not foreseeable that a buyer could take over production in the near future.
+For this reason, production will now gradually be scaled down and discontinued by the end of June.

-According to the Swedish TV station SVT, only 900 people are said to have been working there recently – although at the end of March it was still said that 1,200 of the 3,000 people in Skellefteå would be able to keep their jobs.
-However, the fact that they were only working for the customer Scania could not continue in the long term.
-And so a Scania press spokesperson told SVT: “Unfortunately, this is no longer financially viable for Scania”.
-Ultimately, this means that the battery cells from the underutilized factory have become too expensive in the course of the insolvency proceedings.
+According to the Swedish TV station SVT, some 900 people currently work at the factory – even though, at the end of March, Northvolt said that 1,200 of the 3,000 people in Skellefteå would keep their jobs.
+However, as the battery maker only had Scania left as a customer, the end of production was foreseeable.
+A Scania press spokesperson told SVT: “Unfortunately, this is no longer financially viable for Scania”.
+In other words, battery cells from the underutilised factory have become too expensive in the course of the insolvency proceedings.

 The announced end of Northvolt’s battery production follows a series of bad news: the company has been struggling with quality problems since the start of production in Skellefteå at the end of 2022.
-Production rejects were still far too high in the summer of 2024, which not only caused enormous costs, but also kept the production volume of cells ready for delivery far below plan.
-This ultimately led to Northvolt shareholder BMW canceling an order worth billions.
+There were still far too many production rejects by summer of 2024, which increased the cost and kept the production volume of cells ready for delivery far below plan.
+This ultimately led to Northvolt shareholder BMW cancelling an order worth billions.

 A short time later, Northvolt had to divest its first subsidiaries due to empty accounts.
 However, the situation continued to deteriorate: in November 2024, Northvolt filed for Chapter 11 restructuring and CEO Peter Carlsson resigned.
 But that didn’t help much either, and in March the parent company Northvolt AB and several subsidiaries in Sweden filed for insolvency.
 This was followed at the end of March by the news that around 2,800 of the 4,500 employees in Sweden would lose their jobs – including at the main plant in Skellefteå.